JorgeVelez/ofxEmotiv/README.md

 ofxEmotiv
 =========

-OpenFrameworks addon for the Emotiv Epoc headset
+OpenFrameworks addon for the Emotiv Epoc headset.